Upper Marlboro, Maryland: Government

 Prince George's County Police Department District 2 Station in Brock Hall CDP, with a Bowie postal address, serves the community.
 The area immediately to the south is served by District 5 Station in Clinton CDP.

 The U.S. Postal Service operates the Upper Marlboro Post Office.

 Education

 Residents are zoned to schools in the Prince George's County Public Schools system.
 The following schools serve the Upper Marlboro town limits: Barack Obama Elementary School, James Madison Middle School, and Dr. Henry A. Wise, Jr. High School.
 Wise High, located in the Westphalia census-designated place near Upper Marlboro, opened in 2006.
 Obama Elementary, also in Westphalia CDP, was the first school in the Washington, D.C., area that was named after the former president.
 It opened in 2010, next to Wise High.

-In the era of legalized racial segregation of schools, before the mid-20th century Civil Rights Movement, white and black students attended separate schools.
-Beginning around 1868 the Upper Marlboro area had a school for African-American children.
-In the Upper Marlboro area, white students attended Upper Marlboro High School after it was built in 1921.
-Prior to 1923 area black high school students traveled to Baltimore or Washington, D.C., to go to high school.
-Beginning in 1923 Black students attended Frederick Douglass High School (formerly Marlboro (Colored) High School), which initially occupied the school building used by white students pre-1921; Douglass got new buildings in 1935 and 1960.

 Public schools in the nearby area include: